 Gunda has a degree in fashion and textiles from the College of Fashion and Design in Vienna and she planned to take up a career in fashion until meeting her husband changed her best-laid, youthful ideals.

-“I always intended to go straight into career in fashion.
+“I always intended to go straight into a career in fashion.
 Then, I got married right after graduation, then we had kids, and we had to move around a lot with my husband’s job, so I didn’t get the chance to settle down and start a business.
 It was only when my eldest son was about to leave home, that I started to revisit the idea.
 I became restless, and I took a few courses in fashion styling and a colour course at the London College of Fashion and Central St Martin’s – and that was the beginning.”

 Are you excited? “ Yes, I am very excited.
 As I have become older, I have matured, and I started to realise that there is no longer any reason to hesitate.
 It is either going to work, or it isn’t going to work, so let’s just have a go.”